 Council approval is required to keep goats, so please ensure you have this in place prior to registering your interest in purchasing from us.
 Livestock owners should also have a PIC (Property Identification Code) which can be applied for through your state’s Department of Primary Industries.

 All goats are sold vaccinated, disbudded, NLIS ear tagged and registered with a breed association.
 Males will be desexed, unless purchasing as intact breeding bucks.
 Care notes will be provided upon sale and a hoof-trimming demonstration is offered when goats are collected.

 Prices vary depending on the percentage of Pygmy genetics of the goat.
-Wethers (desexed males) start from $400.
+Wethers (desexed males) start from $500 each.
 Breeding bucks and does are priced on application.

 Important Note: Goats are herd animals and should be housed with at least one other goat companion.
 For this reason, we only sell our goats in pairs.